Chandra Mission

 Figure 2

 5. Move your mouse over "Chandra" and you will see Chandra's orbit track light up.
 Notice the size and shape of Chandra's orbit.
 Compare Chandra's orbit with some of the other satellites shown, such as "SDO", "GEOTAILL" and "Polar".
-Click on "Chandra" and then click "click to zoom" to focus in on the spacecraft (see figure 3).
+Click on "Chandra" to focus in on the spacecraft (see figure 3).

 6. Tracking Tutorial